 At first this prescription seems impossible.
-On the one hand, Hamilton-Jacobi theory is based on the mathematical relation that exists between any first-order partial differential equation and its associated system of characteristic, first-order, ordinary differential equations (Hamilton's canonical equations in the case of Newtonian theory).
+On the one hand, Hamilton--Jacobi theory is based on the mathematical relation that exists between any first-order partial differential equation and its associated system of characteristic, first-order, ordinary differential equations (Hamilton's canonical equations in the case of Newtonian theory).
 On the other hand, no such relation exists for higher-order partial differential equations such as the implicit, direct equation for $S$.

 This higher-order equation, however, may have an implicit, first-order, intermediary integral that shares solutions with its parent equation.
-In the theory of discrete extension an intermediary integral of this sort plays the role of a generalized Hamilton-Jacobi equation.
+In the theory of discrete extension an intermediary integral of this sort plays the role of a generalized Hamilton--Jacobi equation.
 Being of first-order, it is mathematically qualified for that role.

-Let $\mathcal{N}$ be the number of degrees of freedom of a given system, and let \\ $n = 1,2,\ldots,\mathcal{N}$ be an index for the coordinates, $q_n^{}$, in the configuration space of that system.
-Also, let $\nu = 0,1,2,\ldots,\mathcal{N}$ be an index in the extended configuration space that includes time as the coordinate $q_0^{} = t$.
+Let $\mathscr{N}$ be the number of degrees of freedom of a given system, and let \\ $n = 1,2,\ldots,\mathscr{N}$ be an index for the coordinates, $q_n^{}$, in the configuration space of that system.
+Also, let $\nu = 0,1,2,\ldots,\mathscr{N}$ be an index in the extended configuration space that includes time as the coordinate $q_0^{} = t$.